Principal Sub-manifolds: Determination of Principal sub-manifold

-{\it Visualization in principal direction}: We aim to choose the most varying parts of sub-manifold and visualize the sub-manifold by using these very parts.
-To see this, let's first denote the entire sub-manifold, obtained by Algorithm \ref{algo1}, as follows
+{\it Visualization in principal direction rays}: Choose a number of directions from the starting point of the algorithm and visualize the sub-manifold by using the corresponding rays.
+Recall that the entire sub-manifold can be expressed as follows

-Although we call $\mathcal{N}$ as a ``matrix'', the actual length of each row (i.e., $\mathcal{A}_l, 1 \leq l \leq 180$) may vary.
-To visualize the sub-manifold, we select a candidates set $\mathcal{L}$ and transform the corresponding rows of $\mathcal{N}$ to the corresponding shape coordinates.
-The idea is to present the most varying parts of sub-manifold by
+Although we denote $\mathcal{N}$ as a ``matrix'', the actual length of each row (i.e., $\mathcal{A}_l, 1 \leq l \leq L$) may vary.
+To visualize the sub-manifold, we select a candidate set $\mathcal{L}_s \subset \mathcal{L}$ and map the corresponding rows of $\mathcal{N}$ into the corresponding rays in shape coordinates.
+Thus, the principal direction rays of the sub-manifold shall be represented by